viisual/ASCII-Decorator/README.md

 ### Context Menu

-Right click on your document to access the context menu.&nbsp; The `ASCII Decorator` sub-menu contains:
+Right click on your document to access the context menu.

+The `ASCII Decorator` sub-menu contains:

 * `Default Font`
 * `Font Selector`